Shifting Left Using Model-Based Engineering

 popularity

-As heterogenous integration increases design complexity and forces engineers out of long-standing silos, model-based engineering (MBSE) is becoming essential for improving quality and reducing failures in the field.
+As heterogenous integration increases design complexity and forces engineers out of long-standing silos, model-based systems engineering (MBSE) is becoming essential for improving quality and reducing failures in the field.

 While it may seem like a new buzzword, MBSE’s principles date back to the 1990s.
 In essence, it’s a process of building models that enable early decisions, which pays off in fewer fixes down the line.
 Commonly applied in automotive and aerospace development, it is beginning to spread into other areas as its value becomes more widely recognized, and as advanced chips increasingly are deployed in safety- and mission-critical applications.
 But despite its decades-long use, there are still many bespoke techniques, and more development is needed to automate MBSE processes.